 Florida State University in Tallahassee, FL

-Florida State University (FSU) is a public research university that ranked tied for 38th top public school in the 2017 edition of U.S. News & World Report's Top Public Schools list in 2015.
-FSU's College of Motion Picture Arts offers a number of degrees or programs in film.
-Undergraduates can earn a Bachelor of Fine Arts (BFA) in Production, a BFA in Animation and Digital Arts or a minor in film studies.
-Graduate degrees include a Master of Fine Arts (MFA) in Production and an Master of Fine Arts in Writing.
+Florida State University is a public research university that ranked tied for 38th top public school in the 2017 edition of U.S. News & World Report.
+The College of Motion Picture Arts offers a number of programs in film.
+Undergraduates can earn a Bachelor of Fine Arts in Production, a Bachelor of Fine Arts in Animation and Digital Arts or a minor in film studies.
+Graduate degrees include a Master of Fine Arts in Production and an Master of Fine Arts in Writing.
 Florida State also offers the non-degree Torchlight Program, which provides students with education and internship opportunities in the film business.

-2. New York University in New York, NY
+New York University in New York, NY

-In 2015, the Princeton Review included New York University in its list of Best Northeastern Colleges.
+In 2017, U.S. News & World Report ranked New York University #36 among all universities in the country.
 Located in Greenwich Village, once home to some of the nation's most well-known artists, this private university includes the Tisch School of the Arts and the Maurice Kanbar Institute of Film and Television.
 Students can earn a BFA in Film and Television, an MFA in Filmmaking or dual Master of Business Administration/Master of Fine Arts (MBA/MFA) in Producing.
 Additionally, Kanbar Institute offers a Bachelor of Arts in Cinema Studies.
 Alumni include Martin Scorsese and Joel Coen.

 University of Southern California in Los Angeles, CA

-In 2015, the University of Southern California (USC), a private research institution, was ranked tied for 25th among national universities by U.S. News & World Report.
-USC's School of Cinematic Arts offers bachelor's and master's degree programs in film and television production, film and television writing, film studies and producing.
-Both retired and practicing directors, writers, editors, producers and other filmmaking professionals make up the school's film faculty.
+In 2017, the University of Southern California, a private research institution, was ranked #23 among national universities by U.S. News & World Report.
+The School of Cinematic Arts offers bachelor's and master's degree programs in film and television production, film and television writing, film studies, and producing.
+Both retired and practicing directors, writers, editors, producers, and other filmmaking professionals make up the school's film faculty.
 This film school provides students with access to numerous state-of-the-art production centers, including sound and scoring stages, digital arts and animation studios, and editing rooms.
 The school's founding faculty included Douglas Fairbanks, D.W.
 Griffith, William C. DeMille, Ernst Lubitsch, Irving Thalberg, and Darryl Zanuck, among others.

 Top Film Programs

-|California Institute of the Arts||Joint program with the Museum of Modern Art in New York City||Valencia, CA|
+|California Institute of the Arts||Offers a joint program with the Museum of Modern Art in New York City||Valencia, CA|

-|Columbia University||Master of Fine Arts with a creative producing concentration||New York, NY|
+|Columbia University||Offers a Master of Fine Arts with a creative producing concentration||New York, NY|

-|Temple University||Los Angeles internship program open to undergraduate and graduate students||Philadelphia, PA|
+|Temple University||Provides a Los Angeles internship program that is open to undergraduate and graduate students||Philadelphia, PA|

-|University of California - Los Angeles||Offers an MFA in Cinematography program||Los Angeles, CA|
+|University of California - Los Angeles||Offers a Master of Fine Arts in Cinematography||Los Angeles, CA|

 |University of North Carolina School of the Arts||The MFA program includes a concentration in film music composition||Winston-Salem, NC|

 |University of Texas - Austin||Students get to live in a city that sponsors several international film festivals||Austin, TX|